Dorsey Park Murals

 THANKS TO ALL CONTIBUTORS!

-Supporters of this project include: All Aboard Florida, Branches, City of Miami, City of Miami Parks & Recreation, Ethel and George Kennedy Foundation, Experian, Home Depot, John S. and James L. Knight Foundation, Macy’s, Marlins Ayudans, National Endowment of the Arts, Public Allies, Punting’s Pizza, Shape Club, South East Overtown Park West Community Redevelopment Agency, Starbucks, The Links Inc. Greater Miami Chapter, Unite 4 Good, Miami Dade Cultural Affairs.
+Supporters of this project include: All Aboard Florida, Branches, City of Miami, City of Miami Parks & Recreation, Ethel and George Kennedy Foundation, Experian, Home Depot, John S. and James L. Knight Foundation, Macy’s, Marlins Ayudan, National Endowment for the Arts, Public Allies, Punting’s Pizza, Shape Club, Southeast Overtown/Park West Community Redevelopment Agency, Starbucks, The Links Inc. – Greater Miami Chapter, Unite 4 Good, Miami-Dade County Department of Cultural Affairs.

-Mentoring artists include: Candice Anderson, Grace Bio, Shari Campbell, Lee Damus, Chiva S. Davis, Jessica Diesel, Alex Douyon, Caridad Gutierrez, Michael Hill, Derek Jackson, Adria Llerena, T. Elliot Mansa, MLK Project, Ingrid Maturin, Robert McKnight, Adrian Mora, Colliysha Modest, Kadir Nelson, Javier Perez, Rodney Royal, Wolfgang Senates, Alejandra Suarez, Mikhail Solomon and Martha Welter.
+Mentoring artists included: Candice Anderson, Grace Bio, Shari Campbell, Lee Damus, Chiva S. Davis, Jessica Diesel, Alex Douyon, Caridad Gutierrez, Michael Hill, Derek Jackson, Adria Llerena, T. Elliot Mansa, MLK Project, Ingrid Maturin, Robert McKnight, Adrian Mora, Colliysha Modest, Kadir Nelson, Javier Perez, Rodney Royal, Wolfgang Senates, Alejandra Suarez, Mikhail Solomon, Martha Welter.

 WATCH THE HIGHLIGHT VIDEO